sr-gi/bolt13/13-watchtowers.md

 The storage requirements for a Watchtower can be reduced (linearly) by implementing [shachain](https://github.com/rustyrussell/ccan/blob/master/ccan/crypto/shachain/design.txt), therefore storing the parts required to build the transaction and the corresponding signing key instead of the full transaction.
 For now, we have decided to keep the hiring protocol simple.
 Storage is relatively cheap and we can revisit this standard if it becomes a problem.

 ## Attacks on towers
-[TBD]
+There are three main factors that define how easy is, for a malicious user, to attack a tower: the `cost` of hiring the tower, the level of user `privacy` achieved by the service, and who has `access` to the tower's services.

+The most vulnerable Watchtower will, therefore, be a cheap, public, and completely privacy preserving tower.
+Privacy being our mail goal, we've defined parts of this BOLT to prevent cheap attacks, such as favouring subscriptions over single appointments.
+Here's an example of what subscriptions try to protect from:

+### Locator reuse attack

+Given a locator `l`, a tower that provides a per-appointment hiring service (appointments can be bought one by one), and complete privacy (no registration), a malicious user could:

+* Send `n` appointments to the tower, all identified by `l`
+* Trigger a breach by sending a single old commitment (`txfee`)

+The tower will need to store all appointments, since it has no clue which of them is the valid one (if any).
+On the other hand, the cost for the attacker will only be `n * appointment_cost + txfee`.

+Upon detection a breach, the tower will need to decrypt and analyse `n` transactions and left with the decision of what of them to broadcast (if any).

+Using subscriptions, the tower will only store a single appointment, since all appointments with the same `l` will be seen as updates.
+An attacker will need `n` different subscriptions to attempt the same attack.
+Assuming a subscription has a minimum size of `m` appointments (`m >> 1`), the cost for the attacker will be `n * m * appointment_cost + txfee`.

+Check [Trustless WatchTowers?](https://lists.linuxfoundation.org/pipermail/lightning-dev/2018-April/001203.html) for more on this.

+[ADD MORE ATTACKS]

 ## FIXMES

 - Define a proper tower discovery.
 - None of the message types have been defined (they have been left with ?).
 - Define errors (transient vs permanently).
-- Add attacks on towers
+- Extend attacks on towers

 ## DISCUSS

 - The tower may also need to reply with `appointment_slots` during the registration phase so a minimum amount of appointments are paid for.
-Check [Trustless WatchTowers?](https://lists.linuxfoundation.org/pipermail/lightning-dev/2018-April/001203.html).
+Check [Attacks on towers](#attacks-on-towers).
 Therefore hiring the tower for a single appointment may be problematic.
 - Signature on the deletion acceptance by the server may not be necessary.
 - Appointment deletion can be performed in bulk, by allowing sending more than one appointment at a time.
 That could result in a privacy leak though, since the tower will be able to link what appointments belonged to the same channel.
+	- Recognition codes, by ZmnSCPxj, may help here.
 - Separate register and top up so proofs can be used for top ups, in a similar way to [Dead Men's Button](https://github.com/joostjager/deadmensbutton)